hms-dbmi/pic-sure-all-in-one/README.md

 file explicitly to the start script.
 The start script independently checks its current contract, ordered phases, schema flags, image IDs, retagged images, and restart-proof stopped httpd before it enables Gateway `/actuator/health/liveness`.
 Normal startup explicitly selects forward mode, rejects inherited rollback controls, requires the v2 banner feed, and publishes the frontend.
+It removes the frozen httpd container and recreates it with the ordinary `--restart always` policy.
 Rollback always keeps the forward database schema; Flyway down-migrations are prohibited.

 - If you would like to connect to a remote database, then run the "Configure Remote MySQL Instance" Jenkins job.
     - You need to provide remote database connection information to "Configure Remote MySQL Instance" Jenkins job